mudr/backend/README.md

-# IronPics API
+# mÜdr API

-API For THE IRON YARD hackathon - mUdr - an uplifting app
+API For THE IRON YARD hackathon April 2016 - mÜdr - an uplifting app

 ## General Rules
 User accounts require a username, email, password, avatar, and mood.
 Email must contain a "@" and "." for successful registration.